jalho/rust-dedicated-server/README.md

 3. Put the dir `scripts/` from this repository in `/home/rust/`.

+   **TODO:**

+   - Make `scripts/prestart.sh` update Carbon
+   - Add some interval mechanism that restarts the server with new seed every week
+   - Add some interval mechanism that restarts the server with new seed and wipes blueprints every month

 4. Using _SteamCMD_, install [_RustDedicated_](https://developer.valvesoftware.com/wiki/Rust_Dedicated_Server#Installation)
    for the user `rust` created earlier.
 In later steps we'll configure _systemd_ to run it.